 Family – Married my high school sweetheart, Debbie, six months after graduating from West Point (we were not allowed to be married while cadets; one of my classmates got married during our junior year in Vegas in the little white chapel on the strip and came back to West Point for a few days – to complete his OUTPROCESSING).

-I have four brothers and two sisters.
+My siblings include four brothers and two sisters.
 None of them are really into racing that much.
 My dad was a high school chemistry teacher and a racing nut.
 My mom raised seven kids….

 Education – BS in Mechanical Engineering from West Point (1986) MSBA from Boston University (1990).
 Served as an Artillery officer in the Army for eight years.
 One three year tour of duty in the 3rd Infantry Division in Schweinfurt, Germany.
 Graduated from Airborne and Ranger School in 1987.
 Left the Army in 1994 with the rank of Captain.
 Completed Harvard Business School Owner/President Management program (2014).